in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service.md

 - POST : Should create new resource.
 Ideally return JSON with link to newly created resource.
 Same return codes as get possible.
 In addition : Return code 201 (CREATED) is possible.
 - PUT : Update a known resource. ex: update client details.
 Possible Return Codes : 200(OK)
 - DELETE : Used to delete a resource.

-## Rest Services in this Guide

-In this guide, we will create services adhering to Level2.
-We will use proper URIs and use HTTP methods.

-We will create three service methods:

-- `@GetMapping("/students/{studentId}/courses")`: You can ask the courses a specific student has registered for using request method Get and example uri /students/Student1/courses.
-- `@GetMapping("/students/{studentId}/courses/{courseId}")`: You can ask a specific course for a specific student using request method Get and example uri /students/Student1/courses/Course1.
-- `@PostMapping("/students/{studentId}/courses")` : You can register a student for a course by sending a POST request to URI /students/Student1/courses

 ## Project Structure
 Following screenshot shows the structure of the project we will create.